RackerWilliams/attributeMapping/docs/src/site/sphinx/intro.rst

 ``nova:observer`` because all linux users should be able to query the Compute API.

+The mapping described above can be summerized as follows:

 ``managers``    → ``ticketing:admin``,  ``billing:observer``

 ``linux_user``  → ``nova:observer``